 If you want to customise the error messages to indicate what sort of version format is expected, create a yml file with the following:

-config.order_versions_by_date = false.
+config.order_versions_by_date = true.
 After you have restarted, you will need to publish a new pact to trigger a resort, as the ordering is done on insertion.

 When a pact is published normally (via a PUT to

 To prevent a pacticipant (consumer or provider) being created multiple times with slightly different name variants (eg. FooBar/foo-bar/foo bar/Foo Bar Service), if a new pacticipant name is deemed similar enough to an existing name, a 409 will be returned.
 The response body will contain instructions indicating that the pacticipant name should be corrected if it was intended to be an existing one, or that the pacticipant should be created manually if it was intended to be a new one.

 check_for_potential_duplicate_pacticipant_names = false (or set the appropriate environment variable if using a Docker image) in the Pact Broker configuration, and make sure everyone is very careful with their naming!
 The usefulness of the broker depends on the integrity of the data, which in turn depends on the correctness of the pacticipant names.

 Please set the base URL of the Pact Broker application (eg.

 https://pact-broker.mycompany.com) via the supported configuration mechanism for the deployment artifact (the environment variable